smurthys/smurthys.github.io/engagement.md

    with an "event coordinator".
 2. A formal invitation to me by mail with a broad statement on the nature of engagement.
 3. Exchange mails or calls with me to determine the exact nature of engagement.
 4. Develop and share with me a plan and agenda for the engagement.
+Please note that the agenda needs to be specific about time windows for each activity and the purpose for each activity.
+I am unable to work with agendas that simply say "guest lecture", "faculty meeting", etc.
-5. Advertise the engagement with appropriate audience: students, faculty, and administrators.
+5. Advertise the engagement to appropriate audience: students, faculty, and administrators.
+A link to my picture is in the Contact section.
 6. Make logistical arrangements.
 7. Execute the engagement.
 8. Evaluate the engagement: success or failure, how could it have been better, potential future engagements, and so on.
+   I will mostly likely send the host links to pre-event and post-event surveys as part of evaluation.
+   The host is responsibile for promptly broadcasting the survey to the target audience (both students and faculty).

 ### Logistics

 The host institution needs to arrange transportation to and from my homebase in the country.
 I will not have the time or familiarity to arrange transportation on my own.
+The transportation should be safe, clean, and reasonably efficient and comfortable because I like to arrive on campus without anxiety or perspiration.
+And, with respect, please, no "cheapest car for hire" or beat up vehicles.
+Definitely no 2-wheelers.

 I will bring my own computer and phone, but will need Internet connection for both devices.
 If I make a presentation (say a guest lecture), I will also need an external HDMI or USB-C monitor,